- What is the difference between Computer Science and Computer Engineering?

-Regular Admission is the standard application if you have completed all CSE prerequisites.
-CSE accepts students through Regular Admission twice per year.
-For current UW students, the application deadlines are July 1 for the autumn quarter and February 1 for the spring quarter.
+CSE accepts students through Current Student Admission twice per year.
+The application deadlines are July 1 for the autumn quarter and January 15th for the spring quarter.
 Transfer students will apply through UW's regular transfer application only--no separate CSE application.
 For more information please see the Transfer Students page.

 There is no minimum GPA to apply, and there is no automatic admission or denial based on GPA.
 Everyone who has met the application requirements will be considered.
 However, admission is competitive, and admitted students have strong grades.
 In general, competitive applicants typically have grades of 3.5 and higher in related math, science, CSE, and English courses, with strong grades overall -- but there is no exact formula determining what grades will be competitive.
 Speak to a CSE advisor if you have concerns or questions about your grades.

-Currently, around 300 students per year are accepted into the CSE department.
+Currently, around 490 students per year are accepted into the CSE department.
 This includes both Computer Science and Computer Engineering.
 The CSE Admissions Committee reviews all applications together, so both majors are equally competitive.
-Approximately 30 percent of all applicants are accepted.
+Approximately 20-25 percent of all applicants who apply through the Current UW student pathway are accepted but this will begin to change as we move to a direct to major pathway.
 Because the department has multiple application cycles, many people apply more than once, and applicant numbers vary each quarter.
 Although CSE tends to have more applicants in the autumn, the standards of admission are roughly the same for both the autumn and spring quarters.